 We have adopted a number of key policies that incorporate sustainability and integrity across our operations and value chain to promote ethical, long-term growth for the company.
-These policies are part of our corporate strategy, and center around creating shared value for all stakeholders.
+These policies are part of our corporate strategy, and they center around creating shared value for all stakeholders.

-"We ensure honesty, accuracy, and accountability across our operations, and engage in fair competition across the markets we participate in "
+"We ensure honesty, accuracy, and accountability across our operations and engage in fair competition across the markets we participate in "

-- We align here with UNSG 16 - We uphold the UNGC's principles on anti-corruption and are committed to their full scope of action - We aim to introduce an automated whistleblowing mechanism that will allow employees everywhere - including far sites - to communicate grievances in a transparent, secure, and confidential manner - We annually assess complaints received by the HR and internal audit departments, and constantly monitor the number and nature to analyze reasoning and corrective mitigating action - We oversee the development of new policies as needed, from drafting to assurance and approval
+- We align with UNSDG 16 - We are re-committing to the UNGC and its 10 principles, and are devoted to their full scope of action - We aim to introduce an automated whistleblowing mechanism that will allow employees everywhere, including sites in rural areas, to communicate grievances in a transparent, secure, and confidential manner - We annually assess complaints received by the HR and Internal Audit departments and constantly monitor the number and nature of received complaints to analyze reasoning and corrective action - We oversee the development of new policies as needed, from drafting to assurance and approval